Julian Weigl

-Julian Weigl (born 8 September 1995) is a German professional footballer who plays as a defensive midfielder for Bundesliga club Borussia Mönchengladbach, on loan from Benfica.
-He also represents the Germany national team.
+Julian Weigl (born 8 September 1995) is a German professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Qadsiah.
+He has also represented the Germany national team.

 Club career

 1860 Munich

 Weigl is a youth export from 1860 Munich.
 He made his 2.
 Bundesliga debut at 14 February 2014 against Ingolstadt 04.
 He replaced Yannick Stark after 66 minutes in a 2–0 away defeat.
 He managed to play 14 league games in his first season with TSV's first team.
 In the first match of the 2014–15 season against Kaiserslautern.
 Weigl, being only 18 years old, was named captain.
 He is therefore the youngest captain in the history of 1860 Munich.
 After the second match of the season Weigl was fined and suspended to the second squad along with his teammates Vitus Eicher, Daniel Adlung and Yannick Stark.
 The four players had been out drinking late at night and were overheard talking negatively about the club.
 Weigl was relieved of the captaincy and succeeded by Christopher Schindler.